SadeEtensh/ReactNativeLayout/README.md

 `Note`: justifyContent(jC) is dependant on `main axis`

 - if flexDirection value is `row` it also changes the main axis LTR

+## AlignItems

+- defines the default behavior for laying out flex itemsa along the container's `Cross axis`.
+- Works similar with justifyContent but in the perpendicular direction